Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Silencer Center Banish 45 PCC

-Silencer Central’s Banish 45 might be the perfect solution if you have a couple handguns that need suppression and you don’t have loads of cash to pay for multiple tax stamps and silencers.
+Silencer Central’s Banish 45 might be the perfect solution if you want to suppress a couple of handguns without dropping loads of cash on multiple tax stamps and silencers.

-Did I mention it’s titanium for super lightweight, easy to clean, and also modular?
-You can unscrew the last two inches for something even more compact.
+Did I mention this titanium suppressor is super lightweight, easy to clean, and modular?
+You can unscrew the last two inches for something even more compact which is a nice perk when you’re using it on a pistol.

 Silencer Center Banish 45 Breakdown